Getting it Going Again

 Are you secure enough to have your feelings, yet also listen to your partner’s feelings, without making them wrong?
 Sustaining a connected relationship (with the right person) requires a number of skills.
 Mostly, we have to be solid enough to tolerate differences and still stay in responsive and loving contact even when we are uncomfortable.
 This is the start of a marriage rescue.

 Try WeConcile or get into couples therapy if possible.
 Rescuing a marriage is complex.
-There is a lot that will have to come to the surface, be understood, talked about, addressed and changed.
+There is a lot that will have to come to the surface, be understood, talked about, addressed, and changed.
 It is difficult to do that without either a map or a highly trained helper.

 If you need to restore sexual intimacy in your marriage or relationship, read this.

-Originally published here, also published on GoodTherapy.org.
+It has also been published on GoodTherapy.org.